firesharkstudios/butterfly-server/README.md

 The code above uses `WebSocketChannelClient` to create a channel (WebSocket) to the server and registers an instance of `ArrayDataEventHandler` to handle the data pushed by the server mapping any changes in the `chat_message` table to the local `chatMessages` array.

+## Status

+Still pre-alpha but actively implementing features and test cases.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature